textileio/papers/draft.md

 Collections
 : Collections are part of a Store's public-api.
-Their main responsibilities are to store instances of user-defined Schemas, and operate on Entities defined by said Schema.
+Their main responsibilities are to store instances of user-defined Schemas, and operate on Instances defined by said Schema.

 Actions
 : Every update to local and shared (i.e. across peers) state